 - 5.1 The National Fraud Initiative (NFI) is a data-matching exercise where electronic data is collected from numerous agencies including police authorities, local probation boards, fire and rescue authorities as well as local councils and a number of private sector bodies.
 The data collection is carried out by the Cabinet Office and is reviewed for any matches that might reveal fraudulent activity. e.g. a record of a person's death exists, but that person is still claiming state pension.
 The potential matches are sent to individual bodies for investigation to check if there is another, innocent explanation.
-Most data sets are currently submitted every two years, apart from single person discount data which is submitted every year. - 5.2 During 2018/19 1,160 Council Tax the single person discount awards were investigated.
-Of the matches generated by NFI, 60 cases of suspected fraud were identified amounting to £17,226. - 5.3 In addition to single person discount, a number of other data sets are currently being reviewed in this round of NFI including:- housing benefit awards, localised Council Tax support awards, taxi and alcohol licences, Council house tenancy records, and Council payroll records. - 5.4 Through the other data sets mentioned in paragraph 5.3, 2,180 matches have been processed, of which 3 cases of suspected fraud have been identified with a total value of £288. - 5.5 The 2018/19 exercise commenced in February 2019 following the release of the single person discount matching data.
+Most data sets are currently submitted every two years, apart from single person discount data which is submitted every year. - 5.2 During 2019/20 1,418 Council Tax the single person discount awards were investigated.
+Of the matches generated by NFI, 173 cases of suspected fraud were identified amounting to £55,115.03. - 5.3 In addition to single person discount, a number of other data sets are currently being reviewed in this round of NFI including:- housing benefit awards, localised Council Tax support awards, taxi and alcohol licences, Council house tenancy records, and Council payroll records. - 5.4 Through the other data sets mentioned in paragraph 5.3, no cases of suspected fraud have been identified although this is still work in progress. - 5.5 The 2019/20 exercise commenced in February 2019 following the release of the single person discount matching data.
 This exercise comprises of Accounts Payable, Payroll, Personal Alcohol licences, Taxi drivers licences, Right to buy, Housing tenants, Housing waiting list, Housing benefits, Council Tax reduction scheme, Single person discounts and the Electoral roll.